lbialik/dadbot/README.md

 ## Description

 NLP project to generate puns from topic words and sentences!

-**TODO: More**
+See report.pdf for details on DadBot's implementation.

 ## Running